jaspreet09915/carousel/README.md

 * Removed the resize-handler.
 Since the carousel was updated to use transitions, the resize handler became insignificant.
 * Added the ability to navigate with they keyboard number row.
 1 goes to the first element, 0 goes to the tenth.
 * Fixed the a short undesired jump when swiping on alternating sides of the screen.
+* Added the ability to add a timer so that slides autoadvance.
+This is passed through props (e.g timer={2000})
+* Added the option to cancel the timer after detecting manual input.
+This is passed through props

 # Installation and Setup
 This project was created using Webpack and npm.